mapninja/Earthsys144/week00/README.md

-# Week 00 - Getting Ready for the Course
+# Week 00 - Getting Ready for EarthSys144

 ### This Week's Slides: